Amazon Listings Optimization: The Ultimate Guide

 Being aware of this and knowing how to address this concern will be a determining factor in your success.

-With mobile based purchases on the rise, it’s important to understand how to prepare yourself for this trend and ensure you optimize your product listings for mobile.
+With mobile based purchases on the rise, it’s important to understand how to prepare yourself for this trend and ensure your product listings are tailored for mobile devices.

 Just remember that a smaller screen means less information shown.